0xack13/chad/README.md

 * Security features such as explicit filesystem and networking permissions
 * Specify entry function to the interpreter
 * Scripts can be interpreted directly
-* Scripts can be compiled to binary executables (🚧 pending)
+* Scripts can be compiled to binary executables
 * Detailed error reporting
 * Standard library for networking, and frequently used utilities
 * Very tiny interpreter, as small as 400KB